bbc/a11y-tests-web/README.md

 - `paths` - Array - The paths on that domain to run the tests against
 - `signedInPaths` - Array - An optional list of paths to run the tests against, after signing in to BBC ID.

-Note that if you have a list of `signedInPaths`, the username and password to use when logging in to BBC ID should be specified using the environment variables A11Y_USERNAME and A11Y_PASSWORD.
+Note that if you have a list of `signedInPaths`, the username and password to use when logging in to BBC ID should be specified using the environment variables ATW_USERNAME and ATW_PASSWORD.

 ## Contributing